Babies and sitting: When do babies sit up

 Lower crib mattress to the next lowest setting.
 Many babies will practice new gross motor skills instead of sleeping and it will only be a matter of time before your baby can pull to standing

 Never place car seats or other seating devices on elevated surfaces like counters or couches to prevent falling.
 Make sure to utilize seat belts and straps anytime your baby is sitting upright in a device like a high chair or stroller also to prevent falls.

 What should I do if my baby is sitting up instead of sleeping?

 Although it’s less common, some babies will begin sitting unassisted as early as 4 months.
 Most babies will be able to sit up on their own at around 6 months.
 A few babies may need a little extra time and begin sitting up closer to 8 or 9 months.
-It is important not to rush this milestone; just like every other milestone, your new baby will master it, and every baby will reach this milestone at their own pace.
+It is important not to rush this milestone; just like every other milestone, your baby will master it, and reach this milestone at their own pace.

 Q: When do I start sitting my baby up?

 You can begin practicing sitting up with your baby as early as 4 months.
 If your baby still seems pretty unstable sitting up, focus on tummy time and assisted “crunches” until they show signs of readiness.

 Q: Can my baby use a baby seat?